Introduction

 Feelings of sadness, loss of interest in daily activities, and fatigue are common for every person.
 However, if they persist for protracted periods and affect life substantially, then the problem could be depression.
 According to the World Health Organization (WHO), depression is one of the most pervasive causes of disability in the world (“What is Depression”).
 It is a serious condition because it affects people of all ages and genders.
 The medical community has not yet established the main causes of depression.
 However, several factors have been cited as potential causes.
 These include genetic features, psychological and social factors, environmental factors, changes in the brain’s neurotransmitter levels, medical conditions, drug use, and early childhood trauma (Ahmed et al.).

-Causes of depression in college include homesickness and loneliness, financial stress, academic stress, unregulated social media use, drug and alcohol abuse, and poor body image and self-esteem.
+College depression can be caused by a variety of factors, including as loneliness and homesickness, academic and financial stress, uncontrolled social media use, drug and alcohol misuse, and low self-esteem and body image.
 These factors are common among college students, even though they might be responsible for the development of the disorder in the general population.
 Many students joining college are largely focused on the thrills of new experiences, making new friends, and enjoying more freedom.
 However, they ignore the magnitude of the changes happening in their lives and the need for them to adopt strategies to help them to cope (Higuera).
 Reality hits them after several months of handling the tough schedules, the pressure of social relationships, and the challenge of balancing the various responsibilities.
 Leaving home and relocating to a new city away from one’s family is the major cause of homesickness and loneliness among college students.
 A 2017 survey conducted by the American College Health Association (ACHA) revealed that about 62% of students in college agreed that loneliness was a challenge (Ahmed et al.).
 Many learners visit their families frequently during the holidays.
 However, the leap from childhood to adulthood can be a source of depression of individuals fail to cope properly.

 Financial stress has been cited as one of the main causes of depression among college students.
 In the past few years, the cost of college education has increased exponentially.
 Affording tertiary education has become an insurmountable obstacle for many young people.
 This explains why many college students are depressed because they cannot afford to address all their financial needs.
 A 2015 report released by the National Student Financial Wellness Study showed that finances were the primary cause of persistent stress among 70% of college students (Higuera).
 A further 32% reported that at one time they had to halt their studies because of the inability to pay the money they owed.
 These situations have been associated with increased feelings of worry, anxiety, and stress (Lam 53).
 Their occurrence for prolonged periods without any mitigation could lead to depression.
 The pressure of succeeding in college causes depression because academic performance is linked directly with future career success.
 Academic pressure is heightened by parental involvement, highly competitive environments, and a lack of resilience when challenges emerge (Lam 74).
 The higher levels of critical thinking, commitment, research, and time management required in college can cause depression among students who lack the necessary skills to navigate the highly-demanding environment.